maksiimfid-wq/BetSim/README.md

 3 - Check status — use 'check' command to see if match finished 4 - Exit and reopen — program automatically settles pending bets

-This is my first project that I did for myself, so don't judge me too harshly.
-Good luck!
+This is my first project that I did for myself, so please don't judge me too harshly) Good luck!